Read answers to common questions about returning to the workplace safely.

 Employees who are currently working from home may only return to the workplace once the Victorian Government Public Health Order is lifted.
 You will need to discuss your situation with your manager who will work with you to determine if your needs can be met by the personal safety requirements of the department.
 Your Manager will decide with you the best workplace arrangement for your particular circumstances and each employees requirements will be agreed on a case-by-case basis.

 If you are considered to be at higher risk of serious illness from COVID-19 you must discuss this with your Manager.
-The process for employees who may be at a higher risk is on the Monash Health COVID-19 Website.
+The process for employees who may be at a higher risk is on the Higher Risk Employees page.

 Guidance is outlined in Returning to the Workplace Safely – A Guide for Employees.
 Your Manager will contact you to discuss your individual circumstances and provide you with a copy of the above document.